Slow relaxation and aging phenomena at nano-scale in granular materials

-Unlike AFM cantilever elasticity, this elastic force is nonlinear, i.e., initially it can be sufficiently soft to create the second (distant) equilibrium position for the contact tip.
-For AFM tips with typical radius $r\alt10$\,nm, however, this ``nonlinear spring'' hidden inside the tip is insufficiently soft relatively to adhesion, so that only in-sequence connected soft cantilever can create the second potential minimum.
-But for a larger contact radius $r\agt30-50$\,nm, due to a different dependence on $r$ for the attraction and the ``hidden spring'', the latter becomes sufficiently soft relative to the adhesion force (compare the curves for $r=30$nm and $r=200$nm and other identical parameters in Fig.\,2(b)).
-Thus, bistable equilibria with two-minima potential wells can appear in a finite range of separations between the asperity tip and the opposite surface without a real soft cantilever.
-Fig.\,2(c) schematically shows how the resulting two-minima potential evolves with the initial separation $A$.
-These representations suggest physically clear interpretation to the well-known \cite{deryagin1987surface} transition from the so-called DMT-model of very small contacts (that do not exhibit adhesion hysteresis) to JKR-model for larger contacts exhibiting adhesion hysteresis.
-The latter can be viewed as a special case of mechanical hysteresis (much like for AFM tips, but without the necessity of an artificial soft cantilever).
+At first glance, for nanoscale asperities at grain surfaces, there is no ``soft cantilever'' to create bistable equilibria like in AFM.
+However, as argued in Ref.~\cite{ContMech}, the elastic energy stored in compressed contacts scales like $h^{5/2}$, $h$ being the displacement of the contact apex.
+Accordingly, the elastic force $F_{\rm{comp}}$ follows the Hertzian law $F_{\rm{comp}} \propto h^{3/2}$.
+But the same arguments applied to a contact apex displaced by the value $|h|=|x-A|$ due to a localized attractive force also lead to the appearance of an elastic force $F_{\rm{tens}}\propto| x-A|^{3/2}$ that equilibrates the attraction [dash-dotted curves in Fig.\,2(b)].
+Unlike AFM cantilever elasticity, this elastic force is nonlinear; i.e., initially it can be sufficiently soft to create the second (distant) equilibrium position for the contact tip.
+For AFM tips with the typical radius $r\alt10$\,nm, however, this ``nonlinear spring'' hidden inside the tip is insufficiently soft relative to adhesion, so that only an in-sequence connected soft cantilever can create the second potential minimum.
+But for a larger contact radius $r\agt30-50$\,nm, due to a different dependence on $r$ for the attraction and the ``hidden spring'', the latter becomes sufficiently soft relative to the adhesion force [compare the curves for $r=30$\,nm and $r=200$\,nm in Fig.\,2(b)].
+Thus, for the larger contacts, bistable equilibria can appear in a finite range of separations between the asperity apex and the opposite surface without the necessity of an artificial soft spring or cantilever.
+Figure\,2(c) schematically shows how the resulting two-minima potential evolves with the initial separation $A$.
+These representations suggest physically clear interpretation to the well-known \cite{deryagin1987surface} transition from the so-called Derjaguin-Muller-Toporov (DMT) model of very small contacts not having bistability to the Johnson-Kendall-Roberts (JKR) model for larger contacts exhibiting adhesion hysteresis~\cite{deryagin1987surface}.
+The latter can be viewed as a special case of mechanical hysteresis, like for AFM tips, but arising without an artificial soft cantilever.